callogan/testing_repo/README.md

 You are able to resolve tasks individually using Task panel.
 You might as well collaborate along with other workers in tackling projects.
 Tags allow you to navigate assignments faster.

+This venue places at your disposal efficient means for regimented maintaining of both standalone tasks and compound assignments (projects).
+You are able to resolve tasks individually using Task panel.
+You might as well collaborate along with other workers in tackling projects.
+Tags allow you to navigate assignments faster.

+This venue places at your disposal efficient means for regimented maintaining of both standalone tasks and compound assignments (projects).
+You are able to resolve tasks individually using Task panel.
+You might as well collaborate along with other workers in tackling projects.
+Tags allow you to navigate assignments faster.

 ## Check it out!

 [Workflow Organizer project deployed to Render]()